CodeWizard-1/booking_hotel/README.md

 ### **CRUD Functionality**

-CRUD user functionality is primarily related to Booking:
+CRUD user functionality is primarily related to Booking and Edit Booking:
-- Create: Users create a reservation by going through the entire user flow.
-The reservation is created after the user completes the checkout process.
+- Create: users create a booking by going through the entire user flow.
+The booking is created after the user completes the checkout process.
-- Read: Users can view the reservations they have created by logging in.
+- Read: users can view the reservations they have created by logging in.
-- Update: Users can edit a Booking by changing the information.
+- Update: users can edit a Booking by changing the information.
-- Delete: Users can cancel a reservation, which will remove it from the database.
+- Delete: users can cancel a reservation, which will remove it from the database.

 CRUD administration functionality exists for all models and is executed from the Django admin panel.